 Office of Research Informatics (ORI)

-The Office of Research Informatics is a group of research technology professionals who provide biomedical informatics and research computing services to Duke researchers, allowing them to perform transformative research that will drive the research and educational goals of Duke Medicine.
+The Office of Research Informatics is a group of research technology professionals who provide biomedical informatics and research computing services to Duke researchers, allowing them to perform transformative research that will drive the research and educational goals of Duke Health.

 Office of Research Support